mongodb/mongo-kafka/README.md

 ### Key Handling Strategies
 So far, the sink connector ignores the key part of the kafka records and only processes their respective value structures.
-After the conversion to a MongoDB BSON document, an *_id* field is automatically added which is filled by the configured _id generation strategy.
-This can be either:
+After the conversion to a MongoDB BSON document, an *_id* field is automatically added which is filled by the **configured document id generation strategy**, which can be one of the following:

-* a MongoDB BSON ObjectId
+* a MongoDB **BSON ObjectId**
-* a Java UUID
+* a Java **UUID**
-* Kafka meta-data comprised of the string concatenation based on [topic-partition-offset] information
+* **Kafka meta-data** comprised of the string concatenation based on [topic-partition-offset] information

-Support will be added to also process the kafka record's key structure and then have 3 more *_id* generation options:

-* full key: uses the sink record's complete key structure
+* **full key** using the sink record's complete key structure
-* partial key: uses parts of the sink record's key structure
+* **partial key** using parts of the sink record's key structure
-* partial value: uses parts of the sink record's value structure
+* **partial value** using parts of the sink record's value structure

-_Note: the latter two of which can be configured to use the blacklist/whitelist field projection mechanism described below..._
+_Note: the latter two of which can be configured to use the blacklist/whitelist field projection mechanisms described below._

 These key handling strategies combined with proper error handling and retry mechanisms will allow to support different use cases ranging from insert-only (at least once) to upsert driven (exactly/effectively once) delivery semantics towards a MongoDB collection.
+However, the implementation for these delivery semantics is still in progress...

 ### Value Handling Strategies
 By default the current implementation converts and persists the full value structure of the sink records.
-Value handling can be configured by using either a blacklist or whitelist approach in order to remove/keep fields from the value structure.
+Value handling can be configured by using either a **blacklist or whitelist** approach in order to remove/keep fields from the value structure.
 By using the "." notation to access sub documents it's also supported to do redaction of nested fields.
 See two concrete examples below about the behaviour of these two projection strategies